NuroDev/nuro.dev/data/blog/2021_in_review.md

 For those unaware I live on a farm in a very isolated location and as such to get anything faster than ADSL I would need to pay BT around £20,000 to install a fiber cable to our location just to upgrade less than a handful of households.
 Since that wasn't, and probably never will be an option, the other options were wireless or satellite broadband.
 There are no WISP's in my area so that sadly rules them out & standard satellite broadband is usually pretty slow & has increased latency.
 As such, Starlink seemed like my best option.

-A few hundred pounds & a few days of shipping from Calefornia later I finally received my Starlink kit & got it all set up & running.
+A few hundred pounds & a few days of shipping from California later I finally received my Starlink kit & got it all set up & running.

 ![A photo of my Starlink kit delivered outside my front door](/blog/2021_in_review/starlink_box.jpg 'A photo of my Starlink kit delivered outside my front door')
 ![A photo of my Starlink kit all set up outside my front door & aiming at the sky](/blog/2021_in_review/starlink_set_up.jpg 'A photo of my Starlink kit all set up outside my front door & aiming at the sky')